TrueFormCoder/deep-mirror-protocol/README.md

 https://deepmirrorprotocol.com

 This repository is deployed via Cloudflare Pages.

-Distribution copies may appear on Substack, Medium, or LinkedIn, but the website is authoritative.
+Distribution copies may appear on Substack, Medium, or LinkedIn, but the website remains authoritative.

 ## License